REASCREH/Pneumonia-Detection-via-CNN-94-Test-Accuracy/README.md

 Once the notebook run is complete and the model is saved, download the pneumonia_detection_model.h5 file from your Kaggle notebook's output.
 Then, replace the existing pneumonia_detection_model.h5 file in your local GitHub repository with this newly trained version.

-Restart the FastAPI Application:

-If your FastAPI application is running, stop it (Ctrl+C in the terminal) and restart it using uvicorn app:app --reload.
-The application will automatically load your new model, reflecting any performance improvements or changes you've made.